 There are limited places available and applications are competitive.

 NOTE: Students must secure a placement first, before enrolling in COMM3030.

 A great deal of time and resources are expended to organise these practical courses.
-For this reason you cannot unenrol from the course without the special permission of the Course Convenor.
 Please keep this in mind before applying for the course.